A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - Part 5: Harrowing the Hook - TODO

 ### General TO DO
-  - DCs of non hazards - e.g. sickening smell
+  - DCs of non trap hazards - e.g. sickening smell
-  - Treasure allocation - replace old treasure with new guidelines
+  - Treasure allocation - replace old treasure with new level guidelines

 ### Party Level and Target Allocation of Treasure